-As a leading spray foam insulation distributor, the topic of buying used spray foam equipment comes up often.
+As a leading spray foam insulation distributor, we often hear contractors discuss the topic of buying used spray foam equipment they have found for sale.
 We have customers ask us for advice on this subject almost daily.
 Having been in the industry as both a contractor and a supplier, I know buying spray foam equipment is a big decision and the price of a new setup is daunting to someone new to the business.
-In my experience, jumping into used spray foam insulation equipment too fast can be one of the biggest mistakes a new contractor can make — and I learned this the hard way.
+In my experience, jumping into buying used spray foam insulation equipment too fast can be one of the biggest mistakes a new contractor can make — and I learned this the hard way.

-Let’s Walk Through the Pros and Cons of Used Spray Foam Insulation Equipment
+Let’s Walk Through the Pros and Cons of Buying Used Spray Foam Insulation Equipment

-The bottom line is if you do choose to purchase used spray foam insulation gear, you must know who you’re buying from and what exactly you’re purchasing.
+The bottom line is if you do choose to buy used spray foam insulation gear or machines you find for sale, you must know who you’re buying from and what exactly you’re purchasing.
 As the industry leader in all things spray foam, we are upfront with you about what could go wrong with used equipment.

 All spray foam equipment should be tested, cleaned, and maintained to make sure it stays in proper shape until its next use.
 We do, however, try to connect contractors selling or buying used equipment.

-The Pros of Used Spray Foam Insulation Equipment (That May Be too Good to be True)
+The Pros of Buying Used Spray Foam Insulation Equipment On Sale (That May Be too Good to be True)

 Many contractors, unfortunately, end up in a tough spot when they fall for the “pros” of used spray foam equipment told to them by the seller.